Kutup NQ

 Query preparation

-The browser builds a compact request with normalized text, intent hints, language context, and optional frontend ranking signals.
+The browser builds a compact request with normalized text, intent hints, language context, and optional ML signals.

 Dataset retrieval

 The backend searches versioned local datasets first.
-Turkish and English sources can both participate, but the scoring still favors the user’s language for relevance and readability.
+Scoring favors the user's language for relevance.

 Context enrichment

-If the query is recency-sensitive, weakly matched, or explicitly asks for broader context, NQ can add Wikipedia and a curated industrial RSS layer.
+If the query is weakly matched or asks for broader context, NQ adds Wikipedia and curated industrial RSS.

 • Wikipedia fills neutral background gaps.

-• RSS is limited to approved industrial, manufacturing, IIoT, robotics, and sector-process sources.
+• RSS is limited to approved industrial, manufacturing, and IIoT sources.

 The strongest dataset, Wikipedia, and RSS excerpts are compacted into a single reference packet.
-The answer layer only sees that packet, not unrestricted web context.
+The answer layer only sees that packet.

-Qwen drafts the answer from the supplied references.
-Step verifies or tightens it, removing unsupported claims when needed.
-If the remote synthesis path is unavailable, NQ returns a local evidence summary instead.
+The LLM synthesizes the answer from the evidence packet.
+Helper models pre-analyze source relevance.
+If the remote path is unavailable, NQ returns a local evidence summary.

 Inspectable delivery